-I usually like to keep my snacks simple… but sometimes, when the mood strikes, I like to go all out with the “superfoods” and other doo-dads hanging out in my pantry, aka modern kitchen apothecary.
-These nutrient bombs are an easy way to pack ’em all in and they’re definitely an upgrade from those diabetes inducing Pillsbury industrial cookie dough mixes full of addictive refined sugars and other strange funk.
+I usually like to keep my snacks simple… but sometimes, when the mood strikes, I like to go all out with the “superfoods” and other bits and bobs hanging out in my pantry, aka modern kitchen apothecary.
+These nutrient bombs are an easy way to pack them all in and they’re definitely an upgrade from those nutrient-void, diabetes inducing Pillsbury industrial cookie dough mixes full of addictive refined sugars and other strange funk.

 These easy, naturally sweetened homemade energy bites will give you a burst of energy with their nutrient dense, delicious, satiating ingredients, all without the blood sugar rollercoaster or guilt.
 They’re basically nature’s multivitamin.
 Hello, micronutrients, healthy fats, and adaptogens.